Estimated reading time: 4 minutes

 Growing churches are sustained by a strong board that helps establish a plan that considers the future while maintaining a strong present.

-If your church is not familiar with ECFA, I highly recommend you taking advantage of their many resources.
 If your church has not taken the steps to become ECFA accredited, you can learn more about the ECFA Accreditation process here.

 How well does your church board deal with these issues?